Welcome to our World. Free Domestic Shipping over $200! Easy Returns. Welcome to our World. Free Domestic Shipping over $200! Easy Returns.

 OUR FACTORIES

 As Covid has changed the world, so too has it changed the garment industry in the Bay Area.
 Workers are retiring and factories are closing.
-Our lead times for production have gone from 4 weeks to a 12 week turn around time.
-This is partly why we are sold out all the time!
+Our lead times for production have gone from a 4 week to a 10 week turn around time.
+This is partly why we are sold out of local production all the time!

 We have been monitoring these changes and have slowly begun to explore new supply chains with a work force that is not on the brink of retirement.
 It’s important to note, we are not taking work away from ANY local factories.
 Our commitment remains to stay with them until they close.
-Our main factory, that sews our Jules Coats and Cadence Pants, has given us until August 2024 until they retire.
-Our other dress factory promises to give us 6 months notice of their retirement.
-These women are 70 + years old, and while it will be very sad to stop working with them, we want them to take care of themselves.
+Our main factory, that sews our Jules Coats and Cadence Pants, closed in August 2024 and we worked with them until the end.
+It was a beautiful, cherished relationship we dearly miss.
+Our other factory promises to give us 6 months notice of their retirement, they are planning to move in March 2025 so this gives us hope we will be able to collaborate for a few more years.
+These women are 65 + years old, and while it will be very sad to stop working with them, we want them to take care of themselves.

 Braced with the reality that most of our factories will likely close in the next 2 years, we have been interviewing, researching and testing new factories.
-We are very happy to have partnered with a family run factory in Lima, Peru for our sweaters.
-We work with an agent native to Peru, whom we pay a living wage to supervise our projects and check in on conditions, and quality control.
+We are very happy to have partnered with a family run factory in Lima, Peru for our sweaters starting in 2022.
+We work with an agent native to Peru named Evelyn, whom we pay a living wage to supervise our projects and check in on conditions and quality control.
 We have visited the factory and broke bread with the factory owners.
-We feel confident the agent and the factory are a good fit for our values.
+Over the last four seasons we have created a deep bond of respect with these partners.
+They deliver on time, high quality goods and answer all of our emails (we send a lot of emails!)
+We are so grateful to our agent Evelyn for finding them and for the factories stellar working practices.
+We look forward to a long working relationship.

-Spring 2023 brings a new factory into our fold.
-After talking to many of our colleagues in the industry, we selected a factory located in New Delhi, India run by two twin sisters Archana and Arpana.
+Spring 2023 brought a new factory into our fold from India.
+After talking to many of our colleagues in the industry, we selected a factory located in New Delhi, India run by two twin sisters.
 The factory is SEDEX certified, and prices comparable to what we pay in SF to have these goods created.
-We have run tests, made samples and were able to place a small order to test working with them for Spring 2023.
-Since there are certain items we cannot make in our current garment dye process, we will focus on India producing the items we cannot make locally over the next year.
+We ran tests, made samples and were able to place small orders for our Spring 2023 + Fall 2024 seasons.
+As of now, we have put a pause on the India program to focus more on local production.
+Working overseas is super hard for commitment-phobes like us.
+We like to be nimble and change our minds midseason about colors — local production and garment dye work very well for this type of production.

 OUR FABRICS